-MPD estimates (with MCMC 95% credible intervals) of initial spawning stock biomass (SSB0), current spawning stock biomass (SSB2022/SSB0) are given in Table 6.
-Estimates of SSB0 and SSB{current} were approximately halfway between the estimates of the previous two assessments (8.9% and 4.9% lower than the last one); the estimate of SSB{current}/SSB0 was marginally lower than in the previous two assessments (3.5% lower than the last one).
-MCMC posterior distributions of SSB0 and SSB2022/SSB0 (Figure 4) were noticeably narrower than in the previous assessment; likelihood profiles suggest this is likely due to tag-recapture data being highly informative on the SSB0.
-The estimated historical SSB trend up to 2022 is shown in Figure 3.
-Deterministic MSY was estimated at 1,653 t (4.3% lower than in the previous assessment).
+MPD estimates (with MCMC 95% credible intervals) of initial spawning stock biomass (SSB0), current spawning stock biomass (SSB2023) and current spawning stock biomass relative to SSB0 (SSB2023/SSB0) are given in Table 5.
+The current estimates of SSB0, SSB{current} and SSB{current}/SSB0 were higher than in the 2023 assessment by 5.8%, 10.3% and 4.9%, respectively.
+MCMC posterior distributions of SSB0 and SSB2023/SSB0 are given in Figure 5; since the inclusion of tag-recapture data into the model in the 2023 assessment, these posterior distributions were noticeably narrower and only slightly asymmetrical compared to the earlier years.
+Likelihood profiles suggest this is likely due to tag-recapture data being highly informative on the SSB0.
+The estimated historical SSB trend up to 2023 is shown in Figure 6.
+Deterministic MSY was estimated at 1,699 t, in-between the 2023 and 2022 estimates (1,653 and 1,728 t, respectively).

-Table 6.
-MPD estimates (and MCMC 95% credible intervals) of SSB0, SSB2022 and SSB2022/SSB0.
+Table 5.
+MPD estimates (and MCMC 95% credible intervals) of SSB0, SSB2023 and SSB2023/SSB0.